matimortari/secretkeepr/cli/README.md

-secretkeepr login # Authenticate with your SecretKeepR account secretkeepr whoami # Display currently authenticated user secretkeepr project # Manage projects
+secretkeepr login # Authenticate with your SecretKeepR account secretkeepr whoami # Display currently authenticated user secretkeepr project # Manage projects secretkeepr import # Import secrets from a local file into a project secretkeepr export # Export secrets from a project into a local file secretkeepr run # Run a command with secrets from a project environment
 ```

 ### Project Commands